Alcmaeonidae: Later years: Pericles and Alcibiades

 Pericles and Alcibiades also belonged to the Alcmaeonidae, and during the Peloponnesian War the Spartans referred to the family's curse in an attempt to discredit Pericles.
 Pericles led Athens from roughly 461 to 429 BC, in what is sometimes referred to as the "Age of Pericles."
 He is credited in part for the transformation of Athens into an empire through the Delian League.
 Pericles promoted the arts and literature, and it is principally through his efforts that Athens acquired the reputation of being the educational and cultural center of the ancient Greek world.
 He started an ambitious project that generated most of the surviving structures on the Acropolis, including the Parthenon.
 This project beautified and protected the city, exhibited its glory, and gave work to its people.
 Pericles' Funeral Oration is nowadays synonymous with the struggle for participatory democracy and civic pride.
 He eventually would succumb to the Plague of Athens that ran rampant during this time, killing numerous people.

 Alcibiades was a prominent orator, general, and statesman of Athens as well; however, he would end up switching sides from Athens to Sparta several times during the Peloponnesian War.
 He was an aggressive advocate for the Sicilian Expedition, and eventually fled to Sparta after accusations of sacrilege.
-According to some scholars, Alcibiades was an invincible general and wherever he went, victory would follow; had he led the army in Sicily, the Athenians would have avoided disaster and, had his countrymen followed his advice at Aegospotami, Lysander would have lost and Athens would have ruled Greece.
+He was characterized as "prone to be led away into pleasure" and was often criticized for "that lawless self-indulgence".
+However, Alcibiades was also seen as an invincible general and wherever he went, victory would follow; had he led the army in Sicily, the Athenians would have avoided disaster and, had his countrymen followed his advice at Aegospotami, Lysander would have lost and Athens would have ruled Greece.
 Alcibiades also tried to ally with the Persians after he was accused of impiety, but Thucydides claims this was due to him wanting to be restored in Athens by the Persians.
 Ultimately failing to achieve this goal.
-The family would eventually disappear from prominence after the defeat of Athens in the Peloponnesian War.
+Having been one of the last few notable statesman, Alcibiades's family would eventually disappear from prominence after the defeat of Athens in the Peloponnesian War.